HelloWounderworld/fine-tuning-qlora/README.md

 At the conda virtual environment I'm used python3.10.15

+We have a lot of steps to finally make possible to begin fine-tuning

+### Setting up the environment to make it possible to install NVIDIA and CUDA within the container:

 1. Check if Nvidia driver and nvidia-cuda-toolkit is installed in root level:

         nvidia-smi